 Industrial production in Latvia dropped 3 percent over a year earlier in August 2020, after rising 0.1 percent in the previous month, amid the coronavirus crisis.
 Manufacturing output declined 1.5 percent, following a 1.8 percent increase in July; while mining production growth slowed (1.8 percent from 11.5 percent).
 In contrast, electricity and gas supply output fell at a softer pace (-11.7 percent from -14.1 percent).
 On a monthly basis, industrial production went down 0.4 percent, after a 0.8 percent drop in July.

 Industrial Production in Latvia averaged 3.73 percent from 2000 until 2020, reaching an all time high of 23.20 percent in October of 2010 and a record low of -25.90 percent in March of 2009.
 This page provides the latest reported value for - Latvia Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Latvia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Central Statistical Bureau of Latvia

-Industrial Production in Latvia is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Latvia to stand at 2.50 in 12 months time.
-In the long-term, the Latvia Industrial Production is projected to trend around 3.90 percent in 2020, according to our econometric models.
+Industrial Production in Latvia is expected to be -0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Latvia to stand at 1.80 in 12 months time.
+In the long-term, the Latvia Industrial Production is projected to trend around 2.00 percent in 2021 and 4.00 percent in 2022, according to our econometric models.